 Scott earned a Bachelor of Architecture degree from Kansas State University and spent the early years of his career working for distinguished architects in Tucson, Denver, and Los Angeles.

 Scott is licensed and registered to practice architecture in Arizona and Michigan and the countries of Denmark, Iceland and Sweden.
-He is a member of the American Institute of Architects, the Danish Association of Architects (Arkitekt-Foreningen), Architects Sweden (Sveriges Arkitekter), the Windsor Regional Society of Architects in Ontario, the American Society of Interior Designers, the National Trust for Historic Preservation, the Academy of Neuroscience for Architecture, the Association for Computer Aided Design in Architecture, the Passive House Alliance United States and WPTV Detroit Public Television.
+He is a member of the American Institute of Architects, the Danish Association of Architects (Arkitekt-Foreningen), Architects Sweden (Sveriges Arkitekter), the Windsor Regional Society of Architects in Ontario, the Academy of Neuroscience for Architecture, the Association for Computer Aided Design in Architecture, the Passive House Alliance United States and WPTV Detroit Public Television.